dev-a-nsh/Movie_Rec/README.md

 # Movie Recommendation System

 A **movie recommendation system** built on a dataset of 5,000 movies, designed to suggest films based on content analysis and cast & crew metadata.
-This project demonstrates data merging, preprocessing, feature engineering, and machine learning-powered recommendations using Python.
+This project demonstrates data merging, preprocessing, feature engineering, and machine learning-powered recommendations using Python

-## Project Structure

-- **movies.csv**: Contains movie metadata (title, genres, etc.)
-- **movie_credits.csv**: Consists of cast and crew information for each movie
-- **src/**: Main source code directory (contains data preparation, model, and app scripts)
-- **README.md**: Project documentation
-- **requirements.txt**: Dependencies list

 ## Dataset Overview